btoll/receipts-react/README.md

 # receipts-react

-This web application was ported from a program originally written in C and can be found [here][1].
+This web application was ported from a program originally [written in C].

 It is a work in progress, but I do use it for my farm receipts.